 |천사 같이!||Cheonsa kachi!||Oh, like an angel!|

-*As most Korean people have single eyelids, many people seek the help of aesthetic surgeons to enhance their looks by having double eyelids, so when a baby is born with natural double eyelids, they cannot help but notice and praise it.
+*As most Korean people have single eyelids, many people seeks the help of aesthetic surgeons to enhance their looks by creating double eyelids.
+So when a baby is born with natural double eyelids, they cannot help but notice and praise it.

 |까꿍!||Kakoong!||Peek a boo!|

 |엄마 아빠 말 잘 들어,알았지?||Eoma, appa mal jal deureo, arachi?||Listen to your mom and dad, okay?|